You found our guide to company retreat ideas.

 Movie nights are one of the simplest team retreat activities.
 At minimum, you will need a good-sized room, a screen and projector or large TV, and a movie.
 Upgrades to the experience include hor d’oeuvres and popcorn and candy bars, bean bag chairs and other comfy seating, and sneak peaks of yet-to-be-released films.
 One fun option is to coordinate an outdoor screening while teammates picnic and stargaze, however having a basic film hangout makes for a rainy day or low-key inside activity as well.

 Corporate retreats are often the only time many team members get to interact with company executives.
 To take full advantage of this opportunity, you can plan structured time for executives to spend with employees.
-For instance, a Q&A session, having members of the C-suite rotate tables and eat with a different group each meal, or a team hike.
-These touch-points can improve relationships between executives and the general workforce and also give leadership valuable feedback and insights.
+For instance, you can book the dynamic Mix n’ Mingle experience!

 How to do a company team building retreat for staff